 If you take the same bowling ball and throw it on the same oil pattern with the lane surface being the only variable (wooden or synthetic), the results would be uniquely different.

 Synthetic lanes have a harder finish than wooden lanes.
-This results in bowling balls skidding farther down the lane and providing more backend reaction comparatively to wooden lanes.
+This results in bowling balls skidding farther down the lane and providing more backend reaction compared to wooden lanes.

 Check out our Lane Play library for more expert instruction designed to improve your game.